 Traveling to Cabo San Lucas | Where to Stay + What to Eat

 Are you traveling to Cabo San Lucas and need help planning your trip?
 No worries!
-I’ve got you covered with some info that answers questions about safety, how to get around and where to stay in Cabo San Lucas.
+I’ve got you covered in this Cabo Guide with info that answers questions about how to get around and where to stay in Cabo San Lucas.
 Not to mention my favorite restaurants.
+Whether you are traveling to Cabo San Lucas for a week or simply a day stop on your cruise, this guide will help you do it better.

 Where is Cabo San Lucas?

-May and June are perfect months to visit.
-The daytime weather is warm but the nights are cool and breezy.
+For me, I like May and June.
+The weather is perfect.
+Daytime temps are warm but the nights are cooler and breezy.
 You also don’t usually have to worry about hurricanes during this time of the year.
-However, if you want to see whales, then January through March is the best time to visit.

 Hurricane season officially runs June through October.

-Even if the area doesn’t experience any tropical storms or hurricanes, expect some rain and pop up showers late in the season.
-Temperatures are also hot with highs in the 90’s but since this is low season, you can save money on lodging during this time of the year.
+Even if the area doesn’t experience any tropical storms or hurricanes, expect some rain and pop up showers late in the summer and early fall season.
+Temperatures are hot, with highs in the 90’s but the advantage is since it’s low season, you might save money on lodging during this time of the year.

 Traveling to Cabo San Lucas